Get Funding to Upgrade Your Operation

 - Many utilities offer rebates for installing energy efficiency and renewable energy equipment.
 These rebates can often be combined with USDA grants to further reduce installation costs.

 - Section 179 of the tax code (EPACT) offers income tax deductions for installing energy efficiency equipment.
-These deduction is either 100% of lighting or insulation upgrade cost or $1.20 per square foot of your operation, whichever is less.
+These deductions are either 100% of lighting or insulation upgrade cost or $1.20 per square foot of your operation, whichever is less.
 This deduction may only be claimed once.
 Ask your tax accountant for details.

 Contact Energy Improvement Matters at 317-228-0134 to discuss your plans for animal housing upgrades!